 Well…I managed to raise a few eyebrows.

-Cause I guess you’re not supposed to confess such things.
+Cause, for some unknown reason, you’re not supposed to confess such things.

-Immediately I became worried that I may have been a little too blunt or had broken some secret “mom-code” rule with my apparently overly candid statement.
+Immediately I worried that I may have been a little too blunt or had broken some secret “mom-code” rule with my apparently overly candid statement.
 So I quickly went on to justify my feelings by recounting a recent grocery store incident, where my son had thrown a fit and proceeded to melt down (at the top of his lungs) in the middle of the aisle.

 “Truly, truly, TRULY embarrassed and at a complete loss on how to handle the situation I did something I have never done—I left him screaming in the aisle and…I walked away.“

-Clarifying to the Mom group…
+Clarify to the mom group…

 “Not far away…just to the next aisle.
 And as I walked away with my cart, I was given some icy, judgmental glares from a couple of shoppers.”

 Adding, “I’m sure they thought I was a terrible mom!“